 A common electrician's tool known as a multimeter is used to test the thermostats.
 Once you have determined the faulty thermostat, you can replace it and have your hot water heater working again.

-Turn the water heater circuit breaker off inside the home electrical panel.
+Turn the water heater circuit breaker off inside the main service panel.

-Remove the upper and the lower access panels with a Phillips head screwdriver.
-The access panels are on the side of the electric hot water heater and usually have an electrical warning label attached to them.
+Remove the upper and the lower access panels with a Phillips screwdriver.
+The access panels are on the side of the electric hot water heater and usually have an electrical warning label attached.

 Pull away any insulation that is covering the thermostat and the heating element.
 Be careful not to pull any wires while moving the insulation.